avaines/terraform_lambda_build_options/option4/README.md

 # Option 4
 Similar to Option 2 and 3.
-Have terraform check for the presence of the code package in S3, if it doesn't exist, terraform will bundle the package, upload it and use that reference.
+Have Terraform check for the presence of the code package in S3, if it doesn't exist, terraform will bundle the package, upload it and use that reference.

+The resulting solution is also similar to option 1 in that Terraform handles the build of the package, and is also uploading a potentially larger amount of data than is ideal.
+Though it does meet more requirements.
 ![diagram](diagram.png)